spencerhowell/chp-eportfolio/about-me.md

 ![Me as a Garmin Intern](/chp-eportfolio/img/me-at-garmin.jpg)

 I'm now looking forward to continuing my education next year by pursuing a master's degree in computer science at UT.
 As part of the 5 year BS/MS program, I have been taking several graduate-level courses during my senior year, and should complete the degree by next spring.
-After that, I will enter the workforce as a software engineer.
+After that, I plan to enter the workforce as a software engineer.